 Luckily, I’ve become pretty good at throwing together beauty looks to suit whatever plans arise that year.
 Using only the contents of my makeup bag and a few household items, I can hack and multitask my way to high-glam glory.
 And you can too.
-Did you wait until the last minute to make your makeup plans?
-Keep scrolling for the ultimate procrastinator’s guide to New Year's Eve makeup.
+Keep scrolling for the ultimate procrastinator’s guide to New Year’s Eve makeup.

 Remember that summer concealer you stashed away because it’s a little too dark for your winter skin tone?
 Voilà—meet your new contour stick.
 To create a chiseled party look, trace the wand along your cheekbones, hairline, and jawbone to define your features.
 Don’t forget to draw two lines on either side of your nose for a slimming effect.

-Don’t let labels fool you—you can use any makeup product you like anywhere.
+Don’t let labels fool you.
+You can use any makeup product you anywhere.
 In a pinch, I like to swipe a healthy dose of my go-to blush, Tarte Amazonian Clay 12-Hour Blush in Exposed ($28), into the crease of my eyes.
-It creates subtle definition and totally passes as an of-the-moment, totally intentional, monochromatic look.
-Plus, New Year's Eve Makeup has never looked so pretty.
+It creates subtle definition and totally passes as an of-the-moment, intentional monochromatic look.
+Plus, New Year's Eve makeup has never looked so pretty.

 4. Use shimmer for your highlight

-2016 saw a slew of exfoliating, plumping, and smoothing lip products hit the market.
-Trick your fellow NYE partygoers into thinking you had a little work done by plumping your lips with a toothbrush.
-Wet your lips with warm water, then gently brush them in small circular motions with a clean, soft bristle toothbrush, like Colgate Optic White Toothbrush ($3).
+This year saw a slew of exfoliating, plumping, and smoothing lip products hit the market.
+Trick your fellow New Year’s Eve partygoers into thinking you had a little work done by plumping your lips with a toothbrush.
+Wet your lips with warm water and then gently brush them in small circular motions with a clean, soft-bristle toothbrush, like Colgate Optic White Toothbrush ($3).
 Fuller, softer, more naturally pink lips will be revealed.
 Lock in moisture with your favorite lip balm, and then apply a statement lip color to highlight your newly enhanced pout.
-Smith & Cult The Shining Lip Lacquer in The Queen Is Dead ($22) would work perfectly for New Year’s Eve.
+Smith & Cult The Shining Lip Lacquer in The Queen Is Dead ($22) works perfectly for a New Year’s Eve makeup look.

 7. Try a toning spray to set your makeup